dj1411/HabitChart/platforms/android/app/src/main/assets/www/quality/test.md

 - feedback success message is displayed
 - second feedback should be possible to enter

+# Feedback Reader
+- add a new message, it should be visible in the reader
+- clicking email button should work

 # Exit App
 - clicking the exit button should exit:
     - from browser